 Woman With Sombrero

-This new commission was presented as Art in General’s contribution to Performa 13, New Visual Art Performance Biennial.
+Press Release: This new commission is presented as Art in General’s contribution to Performa 13, New Visual Art Performance Biennial.

 For Art in General’s exhibition, based on Barragán’s personal archive and library that Magid studied in Mexico City, complex personal and historical situations are explored through furniture, sculpture, photographs, and film referencing the architect’s home and life – as well as an audio recording with slides relating to the architect’s intimate correspondence with numerous women.
 Refused access at this time to the professional archive, now owned by Vitra and located in Switzerland, the artist instead inserts gestures and invitations to make space for that which she does not know and cannot see.
 Taking the law as a raw material of the work, Magid frames books as readymades, avoiding copy infringement.
 Ideas of obsession and ownership, versus authorship and preserving legacy, collide in this investigation.